BhavikBarot/BHTextFieldManager/README.md

 2) set the textfields/textviews and give a tag from 101 to N in order to navigate the textfields sequance.

-3) delegate the textfields and textviews.
+3) In new version now there is not needed to add delegates to the textfields and textviews.

 4) Setup the framework and see the demo projects for full usage and installation.